A Modified Gravity Theory: Null Aether: Introduction

 On the other hand, the same construction, $v_\m=\p(x)l_\m$, also permits us to obtain exact solutions describing gravitational waves in NAT.
-In searching for such solutions, the Kerr-Schild-Kundt class of metrics \cite{ggst,gst1,ghst,gst2,gst3,gst4} was shown to be a valuable tool to start with: Indeed, recently, it has been proved that these metrics are universal in the sense that they constitute solutions to the field equations of \textit{any theory} constructed by the contractions of the curvature tensor and its covariant derivatives at any order \cite{gst4}.
+In searching for such solutions, the Kerr-Schild-Kundt (KSK) class of metrics \cite{ggst,gst1,ghst,gst2,gst3,gst4} was shown to be a valuable tool to start with: Indeed, recently, it has been proved that these metrics are universal in the sense that they constitute solutions to the field equations of \textit{any theory} constructed by the contractions of the curvature tensor and its covariant derivatives at any order \cite{gst4}.
 In starting this work, one of our motivations was to examine whether such universal metrics are solutions to vector-tensor theories of gravity as well.
 Later on, we perceived that this is only possible when the vector field in the theory is null and aligned with the propagation direction of the waves.
-Taking the metric in the Kerr-Schild-Kundt class with maximally symmetric backgrounds and assuming further $l^\m\pa_\m\p=0$, we show that the AdS-plane waves and $pp$-waves form a special class of exact solutions to NAT.
+Taking the metric in the KSK class with maximally symmetric backgrounds and assuming further $l^\m\pa_\m\p=0$, we show that the AdS-plane waves and $pp$-waves form a special class of exact solutions to NAT.
 The whole set of field equations of the theory are reduced to two coupled differential equations, in general, one for a scalar function related to the profile function of the wave and one for the \ql massive" spin-0 aether field $\p(x)$.
 When the background spacetime is AdS, it is possible to solve these coupled differential equations exactly in three dimensions and explicitly construct plane waves propagating in the AdS spacetime.
 Such constructions are possible also in dimensions higher than three but with the simplifying assumption that the profile function describing the AdS-plane wave does not depend on the transverse $D-3$ coordinates.
 The main conclusion of these computations is that the mass corresponding to the spin-0 aether field acquires an upper bound (the Breitenlohner-Freedman bound \cite{bf}) determined by the value of the cosmological constant of the background spacetime.
 In the case of $pp$-waves, where the background is flat, the scalar field equations decouple and form one Laplace equation for a scalar function related to the profile function of the wave and one massive Klein-Gordon equation for the spin-0 aether field in $(D-2)$-dimensional Euclidean flat space.
 Because of this decoupling, plane wave solutions, which are the subset of $pp$-waves, can always be constructed in NAT.
-Being exact, all these solutions might provide important insights into the internal dynamics of Lorentz violating vector-tensor theories of gravity.